-Matt Schweisberg is a retired federal wetlands ecologist and wildlife biologist with over three decades of experience in the Clean Water Act Section 404 (dredge and fill) and related water programs.
-He spent more than 32 years with the U. S. Environmental Protection Agency at its Headquarters office in Washington, D.C. and New England Region office in Boston, Massachusetts.
+Matt Schweisberg is a retired federal wetlands ecologist and wildlife biologist with over four decades of experience in the Clean Water Act Section 404 (dredge and fill), related water programs, NEPA reviews, and ecological impact assessment.
+He spent nearly 33 years with the U. S. Environmental Protection Agency at its Headquarters office in Washington, D.C. and New England Region office in Boston, Massachusetts.
 Prior to retiring from federal service, he served concurrently as Chief of the New England Region’s Wetlands Protection Program, as Senior Mediator with the Region’s Alternative Dispute Resolution Program, and as the Agency’s representative on the International Joint Commission’s International St. Croix River Watershed Board.

 He also served as the Region’s Wetlands Enforcement Coordinator for 11 years, Senior Wetlands Ecologist for 26 years, and as a Special Assistant to the Deputy Regional Administrator for one year.
 While with the Agency’s Headquarters office, Matt managed nationally controversial cases for the EPA National Wetlands Program.
 He also worked in the Superfund Program and on aquatic resource issues for hazardous waste site remediation.
 Matt is a certified Professional Wetland Scientist under the Professional Certification Program of the Society of Wetland Scientists.
 He is HAZWOPER certified and holds a Department of Homeland Security Transportation Worker Identification Card (TWIC).
 Matt has been a member of the New England Hydric Soils Technical Committee for over 25 years.